mckean1/Legacies/DATA_MODEL.md

 ## Purpose

 This document defines the initial conceptual data model for Legacies.
 This is not meant to freeze every class immediately.
 It defines the core simulation nouns and their ownership boundaries.

+`PRESSURES.md` is canonical for pressure semantics and ownership.
+This document describes the current and near-term data shape that supports that direction, while acknowledging that broader entity-owned pressure sets are still only partially implemented.

 ---